top of page

 Several distinct "seasons" of lake trout fishing occur in Caspian:

 • Spring and summer- as surface waters warm above the temperature tolerance level of lake trout, they retreat to deeper water and follow schools of smelt, yellow perch, and other baitfish.
 These fish can be a little harder to locate, but are often very willing to bite.
-I had two 50+ fish days in 2024 during this time.
+50+ fish days can happen during this time.
 Bite is best at dawn and in rainy weather, but vertical presentations with light spinning tackle can be effective at all times of day.

 • Fall pre-spawn- lakers stage in large schools as they ready for the spawn.
 They are very easy to locate, but can be hard to get a bite from.
 Light tackle, a careful approach, and persistence are key to success.